ContainerCraft/100DaysOfHomelab/hardware/README.md

 # Sherwa | Hardware Reference Architecture
-Sherwa, The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low/moderate cost comodity hardware.
+Sherwa, The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low cost comodity hardware.

 Goals:
   - Cloud Scale like Infrastructure Modeling